 Fuschillo Legislation to Help Prevent Resale of Stolen Goods Passed by Senate

-Senator Charles J. Fuschillo, Jr. (R-Merrick) announced that the New York State Senate passed legislation he sponsors to help prevent the resale of stolen goods through itinerant vendors.
+Senator Charles J. Fuschillo, Jr. (R-Merrick) announced that legislation he sponsored to help prevent the resale of stolen goods through itinerant vendors has been passed by the New York State Senate.

-“Batteries and cosmetics are coveted by professional shoplifters because they are small, easily concealed, and expensive.
-Eliminating a marketplace thieves often use to resell these stolen items will help deter them from stealing these items in the first place,” said Senator Fuschillo.
+“Items such as batteries and cosmetics are ideal targets for professional shoplifters because they are small, easily concealed, and relatively expensive items.
+Making it harder for thieves to resell these items through itinerant vendors will eliminate a major incentive for them to steal them in the first place,” said Senator Fuschillo.

 Additionally, the legislation aims to protect consumers from the health hazards caused by spoiled products.
 Many flea markets are held outdoors, where products are exposed to sunlight and heat.
 Cosmetics, like baby food and over the counter medications, are perishable items which could spoil under these conditions and create serious health problems for consumers.